citrus bergamia

 General information and properties:

 Bergamot essential oil is appreciated for its soft and relaxing fragrance.
 In vitro studies suggest that due to its linalool content, it inhibits the activity of acetylcholinesterase (AChE) and butyrylcholinesterase (BChE).
 Inhibition of AChE activity enhances memory and thinking.
-Selective inhibition of Bche is indicated to treat neurodegenerative diseases, since this enzyme interferes with the function of Acetylcholine.
-Additionally, BChE is frequently present in brain scan results from Alzheimer's patients.
-Interestingly, BChE regularly shows up in the results of brain scans in Alzheimer's patients.
+Selective inhibition of BChe is indicated to treat neurodegenerative diseases, since this enzyme interferes with the function of Acetylcholine.
+Additionally, BChE is frequently present in brain analysis results of Alzheimer's patients.
+Interestingly, BChE commonly appears in the results of brain tests in Alzheimer's patients.

 Linalool stands out for its antispasmodic and anxiolytic properties.
-By entering into competition with certain neurotransmitters in the hippocampus, it regulates mood, lowers blood pressure and dissipates stress.
-Various investigations conclude that inhaled Bergamot essential oil has the ability to profoundly influence the nervous system to reduce anxiety, stress, depression, negative emotions and fatigue, as well as correct mild mood disorders.
+By competing with certain neurotransmitters in the hippocampus, it regulates mood, reduces blood pressure and dissipates tension.
+Various research concludes that inhaled Bergamot essential oil has the ability to deeply influence the nervous system to reduce anxiety, stress, depression, negative emotions and fatigue, as well as correct mild mood disorders.

-Animal studies suggest that Bergamot essence reduces the response of the hypothalamic pituitary adrenal (HPA) axis to stress by reducing corticosterone secretion and is a valuable remedy for anxiety and stress management.
+Animal studies suggest that Bergamot essence reduces the response of the Hypothalamic-pituitary-adrenal (HPA) axis to stress by reducing the secretion of corticosterone, making it a valuable remedy for anxiety and stress management.

 Linalool and limonene are antiseptic and antibacterial.
 Linalool has manifest action against: Campylobacter jejuni, Escherichia coli, Listeria monocytogenes, Bacillus cereus, Staphylococcus aureus, Bacillus subtilis.